Analysts believe Iran scientist death was a foreign hit

 "I suspect, just based on what's known in the Iranian media reporting, that Rezaie was assassinated because of his relationship to Iran's nuclear program," said Afshon Ostovar, an Iran analyst based in Washington.

 After the initial confusion, Ostovar said he detected "a PR campaign to both downplay the impact of his death on Iran's nuclear program and to discredit any sense of legitimacy of the assassination."

 Several analysts said they believed the killing to have been carried out by U.S. or Israeli agents.

 Both countries have said they are prepared to take military action to stop the Islamic Republic becoming a nuclear power.
-They fear Iran's uranium enrichment programme is designed to take Tehran to the point where it can quickly put together atomic weapons if it wanted to, although Tehran insists the programme is for peaceful purposes.
+They fear Iran's uranium enrichment program is designed to take Tehran to the point where it can quickly put together atomic weapons if it wanted to, although Tehran insists the program is for peaceful purposes.